 How Much Does Mortgage Insurance Cost?

 The cost of mortgage insurance varies based on several factors, with the primary determinant being the size of the down payment.
-The lower the down payment, the higher the mortgage insurance premium.
+The lower the down payment, the higher the premium.
 These premiums are calculated as a percentage of the mortgage loan and are typically added to the borrower’s mortgage payments.

 Premium Rates Based on Down Payment Percentage: